v-hogood/TensorFlowLiteExamples/AudioClassification.iOS/README.md

     https://github.com/v-hogood/TensorFlowLiteExamples.git`

-At the end of this step you should have a directory called `AudioClassification.iOS`.
+At the end of this step you should have a directory called `TensorFlowLiteExamples`.

-2. Open the project in Visual Studio with the following command: `open AudioClassification.sln`
+2. Open the solution in Visual Studio with the following command: `open TensorFlowLiteExamples.iOS.sln`

-This launches Visual Studio and opens the `AudioClassification` solution.
+This launches Visual Studio and opens the `TensorFlowLiteExamples.iOS` solution.
 You can run the app on an iOS Simulator.

 Follow these steps to run the sample app on a physical device.

-3. Right click on the `AudioClassification` project in the left hand solution to open the project properties.
-In the **iOS Bundle Signing** tab of the **Build** section, select your development team from the dropdown.
+3. Select the `AudioClassification` project in the left hand navigation and open the project properties.
+In the **Bundle Signing** section of the **iOS** tab, select your development team from the dropdown.

 4. With an iOS device connected, build and run the app in Visual Studio.